fingerprintjs/terraform-fastly-compute-fingerprint-proxy-integration/README.md

 * In our implementation for Fastly Compute, we support multiple proxy integrations in one account, in order to do this, we bind store names with compute service id.
 To apply this on terraform, we run in to cyclical dependency problem.
 In order to fix this, we rely on already created empty service and its ID.
-* Fastly Terraform Provider officially doesn't support storing secret items via terraform.
-So we are using MasterCard's RestApi provider to put our `PROXY_SECRET`.
 * If you use your own custom asset, then you need to maintain your asset's version on your own!
-* If you use plugin system for Fastly Compute Proxy Integration, this module doesn't support KV Store yet!
-It'll be implemented in the future
-* This module doesn't create TLS certificate for your service yet!
-It'll be implemented in the future